 The draft so far has consisted of a couple of surprising picks, but few shockers, scant little in the way of accidental humour, and only one trade.
 Right on cue, Ric Bucher walks into shot carrying Adrian Wojnarowski’s bags, announcing the Zeller trade for the TV audience.
 In exchange for this rotation centre, Dallas receives the #24, #33 and #34 picks, and presumably a lesser player.
 Why?
 It probably has something to do with the fact that the cap hold for the 17th pick is $1,302,600, while the cap hold for the 24th pick is $963,600.
 In an offseason where cap space is imperative, that is not insignificant.

-But here's my question - if cap space is that important, why was Kelenna Azubuike signed to a guaranteed minimum salary contract for 2012/13 so late last season?
+But here’s my question – if cap space is that important to Dallas, why was Kelenna Azubuike signed to a guaranteed minimum-salary contract for 2012/13 so late last season?
 And why was Vince Carter signed at all?

 Pick 19: The first international player is taken, but not really.
 Orlando takes Andrew Nicholson from St Bonaventure, and Jay Bilas immediately launches into another detailed physical profile.
 I’m teetotal, yet even I’m getting drunk off of it now.